learn-co-curriculum/dsc-cumulative-distribution-function-lab/README.md

 * Build a function `calculate_cdf(lst,X)`, where `lst` is a list of all possible values in a discrete variable $x$ (6 values for a dice roll), and $X$ is the value for which we want to calculate the cumulative distribution function
 * Initialize a count variable
-* for all values in `lst`, if a value is less than $X$, add one to count - do nothing otherwise. (this will tell us the total number of values less than $X$)
+* for all values in `lst`, if a value is less than or equal to $X$, add one to count - do nothing otherwise. (this will tell us the total number of values less than $X$)
 * Calculate the cumulative probability of $X$ dividing the count with the total possible values
 * Round by 3 decimals and return the cumulative probability of $X$